Giulio-Sc/Transcriptomics/README.md

 Single Cell RNA Analysis:

-Starting from a dataset downloaded from PanglaoDB, I analysed the gene expression of the sample's cells to cluster them together according to their gene expression and indentifing gene markers to assign each cluster a cell type
+Starting from a dataset downloaded from PanglaoDB, I analysed the gene expression of the sample's cells to cluster them together according to their gene expression profile, indentify gene markers and eventually use them to assign each cluster a specific cell type